Chrislee1996/CourseSearch-Client/README.md

 * Creator of the course and update/delete the course

-* Users can comment on the course on their experience so far/after
+* Users can comment on the course regarding their thoughts of the course/professor(s)

 * Users can filter courses that they added themselves

+* Users can add courses that they want to do to their profile and they can browse through these courses via their profile

 * Users can filter out if the courses are from a college insitute or not

 * A category bar that will filter courses by subject (ex. math, arts, buisness, etc..)

+* As a user, I want to be able to share my success stories with other users online and tell them what courses I took to lead me success

 # Stretch goals